 “I want to be a comedian!” is something no parent wants to hear, but something that many teenagers dream about.
 Who doesn't want a life of comedy clubs full of people, lines around the corner and audiences laughing until they cry?
 But how can an adolescent comedian, playing to the back of the classroom, ever marshal the artistry to break into this world?
 David Smithyman's new book, “Young, Funny and Unbalanced: a Stand-Up Comedy Guide for Teens,” has many answers!

 Author David Smithyman, having failed to fulfill his true potential as an Australian child actor, moved to New York City in 2004 to try his delicate, uncalloused hands at stand-up comedy.
-While at NYU, he studied joke writing under working writers whose credits included Seinfeld, The Simpsons and Late Night With Conan O’Brien.
+While at NYU, he studied joke writing under working writers whose credits included Seinfeld, The Simpsons and Late Night With Conan O'Brien.
 Emerging from NYU with a degree in Television Writing and an award in comedy writing, Smithyman continued to perform at clubs and bars around the city until his control issues kicked in and he began co-hosting and producing his own monthly comedy show, “We’re Nice People!,” in the Lower East Side.
-He’s now in his fourth year as Emcee, Producer and Senior Instructor of Kids ‘N Comedy.
+He’s now left us for Los Angeles, where he writes for the ABC hit comedy "Fresh Off the Boat."
 He also does an excellent Ian McKellen impression (but only if you ask him nicely.)